HPlan 2026:

 Further Information

-• Are you interested in presenting your already published work?
+- Are you interested in presenting your already published work?
 Reach out to us!
 (Also for next years!)
+Note that your paper does not have to be accepted in the same year; just reach out if you have a paper that you would like to highlight.

-• Do you want to join our team of reviewers?
+- Do you want to join our team of reviewers?
 (Maybe even next year?)
 Please reach out to us!
+Please note that we try the average number of reviews per reviewer to be at most 1.5 on average, allowing you to fully concentrate on just one paper!

-• We have a mailing list (via google groups) for hierarchical planning with currently over 90 subscribers.
+- We have a mailing list (via google groups) for hierarchical planning with currently (date: June 2nd, 2026) exactly 99 subscribers.
+Be number 100!
 The list is almost zero traffic (in some years it is literally zero), moderated, and only allows mails related to hierarchical planning!
 Interested?
 Drop Pascal an email.